 - provide train station assistance including navigating stations

-- provide assistance on the train itself, including anything relating to non-visible impairments
+- provide assisted travel on the train itself, including anything relating to non-visible impairments

 - help you on and off your train(s), including providing ramp access where required and helping you on to a connecting service